DOT Decal Requirements

 • The DOT number should not be obscured or otherwise hidden from view.

-• All vehicles must have valid and current decals in order to operate on public roads and highways.
+• All vehicles must have valid and current decals to operate on public roads and highways.

 • The decal must remain visible at all times while operating the vehicle.

 • Violators may face citations, fines, or other penalties for failure to comply with these requirements.
-Must visit USDOT Number to know more information.
+You must visit the USDOT Number to learn more information.

 What Are USDOT Numbers?